BPR02/SkyBlock_Collection/src/packs/extras/skyvoid_additions/README.md

 *burning husks on dirt is the default way to get sand and red sand*
 Husks can drop sand and red sand

+### Sand Packs into Sandstone
+Anvil falling on sand will convert it into sandstone

+### Mason Trade Sandstone
+Mason leveling up to Journeyman level have a chance to sell sandstone and red sandstone

 ### Shrieker Endermen Spawn
 *in Standard SkyBlock sculk shriekers generate*
 Endermen can spawn on deepslate tiles holding sculk shriekers that can spawn wardens when placed by the enderman

 ### Shulkers from Lightning
 *in Standard SkyBlock end cities generate with skulkers, but no blocks*
-Purpur struck by lightning will convert into a shulker
+Lightning hitting a lightning rod attached to a purpur block will convert it into a shulker

 ### Wandering Traders Sell Sniffer Eggs
 *drowneds hatching sniffer eggs is the default way to get sniffers*